SNUGNSS/snugnss.github.io/content/publication/ic_201201/index.md

 ---
-title: "“A New Concept of APNT: MOSAIC/DME 3D- Positioning with a Single DME Station”"
+title: "“A New Concept of APNT: MOSAIC/DME 3D- Positioning with a Single DME Station"
 authors:
 - O-jong Kim
 - Chongwon Kim